Muecla/ippsp-instances/README.md

 ## Instance documentation
 The instances that can be found in the [instances](instances) folder are defined using the format used by FICO Xpress Mosel.

 The instance parameters are listed and explained below.
+All costs are given in NOK.

 ### Scalar parameters
 For parameters that are scalars, there are only one number and no brackets after the colon.